iBManu/Taskpp/README.md

 4. Now you should have an taskpp.exe file.

-5. On the D:/ drive, create a folder called 'Taskpp' and place the taskpp.exe executable in it.
+5. Put the executable in a folder, preferably in a folder just for the program.

 6. Configure Taskpp in the Path environment variable:
   - Open 'Edit the system environment variables' in the Windows Control Panel.
   - Click on the 'environment Variables...' button.
   - There should be an environment variable named Path, click on it.
-  - Click 'New' and add the D:\Taskpp directory.
+  - Click 'New' and add the path of the folder where the executable is located.

 7. You now have everything set up, and typing `taskpp` in any system console should launch the program.